Editor’s note: This article was updated on Aug. 15, 2023.

 We all know that kids thrive on the comfort and security of routines.
 Setting a routine for bedtime, meals, family time, and homework will give kids the structure they need for their day to run more smoothly.
 Implement your routines before school starts so there are no surprises when the year begins.

 It’s undeniable that sleep is SO important for all of us.
 For school-aged kids, a lack of sleep can lead to behavioural issues, the inability to focus, to problem-solve, or to retain information.
-Current guidelines recommend 9 to 12 hours of sleep for kids between the ages of 6 to 12 years of age.
+Current guidelines recommend nine to 12 hours of sleep for kids between the ages of six to 12 years.

 You can help ensure your child gets a good night’s sleep with a routine, which could include a bath, story, or other wind-down activities such as listening to relaxing music or meditation.
 Also, be sure that screens are turned off at least one hour before bedtime.

 It’s widely accepted and understood that nutrition is a critical part of health and development and that academic performance and quality nutrition are linked.
 Just as with sleep, a diet lacking in adequate vitamins and minerals can lead to lack of focus, fatigue, anxiety, language skills delay, and behavioural issues.

 Canada’s Food Guide recommends plenty of fruits and veggies, whole grains, protein, and water every day.
 Looking for some healthy snack and meal ideas?
 Check these out: